Artificial Intelligence & Machine Learning

 Read more →

-Automating Documentation Builds and Deployment with GitHub Actions and GitHub Pages
+Automating Docs Deployment with GitHub Actions and Pages

 March 23, 2025

-Keep your documentation up-to-date automatically.
-Learn how to set up a GitHub Actions workflow to build your Sphinx docs and deploy them to GitHub Pages.
+Keep docs current automatically!
+Learn to set up GitHub Actions to build Sphinx docs & deploy to GitHub Pages, ensuring sync with your code changes.

 Read more →

-Crafting Useful Code Examples: From Basic Snippets to Real-World Scenarios
+Crafting Code Examples: From Snippets to Real-World Scenarios

 March 22, 2025